OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 ## Java

-Java applications using XML libraries are particularly vulnerable to XXE because the default settings for most Java XML parsers is to have XXE enabled.
-To use these parsers safely, you have to explicitly disable XXE in the parser you use.
-The following describes how to disable XXE in the most commonly used XML parsers for Java.
+**Since most Java XML parsers have XXE enabled by default, this language is especially vulnerable to XXE attack, so you must explicitly disable XXE to use these parsers safely.** This section describes how to disable XXE in the most commonly used Java XML parsers.

 ### JAXP DocumentBuilderFactory, SAXParserFactory and DOM4J

-`DocumentBuilderFactory,` `SAXParserFactory` and `DOM4J` `XML` Parsers can be configured using the same techniques to protect them against XXE.
+The`DocumentBuilderFactory,` `SAXParserFactory` and `DOM4J` `XML` parsers can be protected against XXE attacks with the same techniques.

-Only the `DocumentBuilderFactory` example is presented here.
+**For brevity, we will only show you how to protect the `DocumentBuilderFactory` parser.
+Additional instructions for protecting this parser are embedded within the example code**

  The JAXP `DocumentBuilderFactory` [setFeature](https://docs.oracle.com/javase/7/docs/api/javax/xml/parsers/DocumentBuilderFactory.html#setFeature(java.lang.String,%20boolean)) method allows a developer to control which implementation-specific XML processor features are enabled or disabled.

-The features can either be set on the factory or the underlying `XMLReader` [setFeature](https://docs.oracle.com/javase/7/docs/api/org/xml/sax/XMLReader.html#setFeature%28java.lang.String,%20boolean%29) method.
+These features can either be set on the factory or the underlying `XMLReader` [setFeature](https://docs.oracle.com/javase/7/docs/api/org/xml/sax/XMLReader.html#setFeature%28java.lang.String,%20boolean%29) method.

-Each XML processor implementation has its own features that govern how DTDs and external entities are processed.
-By disabling DTD processing entirely, most XXE attacks can be averted, although it is also necessary to disable or verify that XInclude is not enabled.
+**Each XML processor implementation has its own features that govern how DTDs and external entities are processed.
+By disabling DTD processing entirely, most XXE attacks can be averted, although it is also necessary to disable or verify that XInclude is not enabled.**

-Since the JDK 6, the flag [FEATURE_SECURE_PROCESSING](https://docs.oracle.com/javase/6/docs/api/javax/xml/XMLConstants.html#FEATURE_SECURE_PROCESSING) can be used **to instruct the implementation of the parser to process XML securely**.
-Its behaviour is implementation dependent.
-Even if it can help tackling resource exhaustion, it may not always mitigate entity expansion.
+**Since the JDK 6, the flag [FEATURE_SECURE_PROCESSING](https://docs.oracle.com/javase/6/docs/api/javax/xml/XMLConstants.html#FEATURE_SECURE_PROCESSING) can be used to instruct the implementation of the parser to process XML securely**.
+Its behavior is implementation-dependent.
+It may help with resource exhaustion but it may not always mitigate entity expansion.
 More details on this flag can be found [here](https://docs.oracle.com/en/java/javase/13/security/java-api-xml-processing-jaxp-security-guide.html#GUID-88B04BE2-35EF-4F61-B4FA-57A0E9102342).

 For a syntax highlighted example code snippet using `SAXParserFactory`, look [here](https://gist.github.com/asudhakar02/45e2e6fd8bcdfb4bc3b2).
 Example code disabling DTDs (doctypes) altogether: